Bouffée délirante

 Bouffée délirante (BD) is an acute and transient psychotic disorder.
-It is a uniquely French psychiatric diagnostic term with a long history in France and various French speaking nations: Caribbean, e.g., Haiti, Guadeloupe, Antilles and Francophone Africa.
-The term BD was originally coined and described by Valentin Magnan (1835–1916), fell into relative disuse and was later revived by Henri Ey (1900–1977).
+It is a uniquely French psychiatric diagnostic term with a long history in France and various French speaking nations in the Caribbean (e.g., Haiti, Guadeloupe, Antilles) and Francophone Africa.
+The term BD was originally coined and described by Valentin Magnan (1835–1916), fell into relative disuse, and was later revived by Henri Ey (1900–1977).

 Terminology

-The French word bouffée is often translated as a puff or waft (as of air), but can also mean a flash, rush or surge.
+The French word bouffée is often translated as a puff or waft (as of air), but can also mean a flash, rush, or surge.
 Chabrol translates the word délirante as "delusional".
 Other common dictionary definitions include less useful meanings such as "crazy" or "incoherent".
 A reasonable English translation of the term bouffée délirante is "delusional flash".

 Description

 Bouffée délirante is "an acute, brief nonorganic psychosis that typically presents with a sudden onset of fully formed, thematically variable delusions and hallucinations against a background of some degree of clouding of consciousness, unstable and fluctuating affect, and spontaneous recovery with some probability of relapse."
-The following criteria have been suggested for a diagnosis of BD: a) abrupt onset, b) polymorphic delusions, emotional changes, mood swings, depersonalization, derealization and/or hallucinations, c) complete remission within weeks or a few months, d) exclusion of organic causation, alcohol or drug use, e) no psychiatric antecedents with the exception of a previous episode of bouffée délirante.
+The following criteria have been suggested for a diagnosis of BD: a) abrupt onset, b) polymorphic delusions, emotional changes, mood swings, depersonalization, derealization, and/or hallucinations, c) complete remission within weeks or a few months, d) exclusion of organic causation, alcohol or drug use, e) no psychiatric antecedents with the exception of a previous episode of bouffée délirante.

 American academic investigators proposed the following definition in 2011: "The French concept of bouffée délirante refers to conditions with a sudden onset marked by prominent delusions with hallucinations, confusion, anxiety and affective symptoms.
 Symptoms vary rapidly, perhaps even by the hour, and there is a rapid return to the premorbid state of health."
-A frequently quoted authority on BD, P. Pichot (Hôpital Sainte Anne, Paris) provides this description of BD:
+A frequently quoted authority on BD, P. Pichot, of the Hôpital Sainte Anne, Paris, provides this description of BD: